 Knee pain is common in runners.
 However, if your pain is inside your knee, you might have pes anserine bursitis or lower hamstring tendonitis.
 What does pes anserine tendinitis mean, and how do you manage it?

 Pes Anserine means ‘goose’s foot.
 It is where the three tendons on the inside of your knee attach to the lower leg.
-These three tendon attachment looks like a ‘goose’s foot.
+These three tendons of attachment look like a ‘goose’s foot.
 These three tendons are the sartorius, gracilis, and semitendinosus.
 Bursitis is just another term for paratendonitis.
 Therefore, we should treat this condition as tendon swelling or pes anserine tendinitis.

-Generally, pes anserine pain is usually felt at the inside bottom part of the knee, just below the inside (medial) part of the joint.
+Generally, pes anserine pain is felt at the inside bottom part of the knee, just below the inside (medial) part of the joint.
 Sometimes, the pain moves up toward the lower hamstring muscles.
-Usually, pain warms up with activity but is often worse after training.
+The pain typically worsens with activity but often becomes worse after training.
 Occasionally, people report localised swelling at the inside of the knee.

 When assessing your knee, it is essential to rule out other causes of pain inside your knee.
 Additional causes of knee pain on the inside include stress fracture, torn meniscus, patellofemoral arthritis, fat pad impingement, and pain referred from the hip or spine.
 Remember, not all pain inside your knee is pes bursitis.

-Sometimes, pain can be due to another tendon inside your knee called the semimembranosus tendon.
+Sometimes, pain can be caused by another tendon inside your knee, known as the semimembranosus tendon.

 Often, we suggest investigations to confirm changes in pes anserine tendinitis and exclude other causes.
-Generally, MRI is the investigation we choose to sort out a reason.
+Generally, we choose MRI to determine the cause.

-A repetitive overload of the tendons usually causes this condition.
-This overload leads to swelling and pain.
-Often, patients report a change in the usual intensity or frequency of running or sport.
-Sometimes, a fall onto the inside of the knee causes swelling and pain in the pes bursa.
+This condition is typically caused by repetitive overload of the tendons, resulting in swelling and pain.
+Patients often report a change in the usual intensity or frequency of running or participating in sports.
+Sometimes, a fall onto the inside of the knee causes swelling and pain in the pes anserinus.

-Generally, physiotherapy is the mainstay of treatment for pes anserine tendinitis.
-Typically, exercise therapy will consist of flexibility, strength, and balance.
-Stretches to increase flexibility include hamstring, hip, and thigh exercises.
+Physiotherapy is the mainstay of treatment for pes anserine tendinitis.
+Typically, exercise therapy encompasses flexibility, strength, and balance training.
+Stretches to increase flexibility include exercises for the hamstrings, hips, and thighs.
 Strengthening often focuses on the knee and hip.
-Balance exercises on a wobbleboard or uneven surfaces may help.
+Balance exercises on a wobble board or uneven surfaces may help.
 Finally, correcting lifting and squatting patterns is also essential.

-Activity modification is also an essential component of improving symptoms.
+Activity modification is also a crucial component in alleviating symptoms.
 For example, as symptoms improve, you can gradually resume more running or team sports exercises.

-Finally, anti-inflammatory treatments such as ibuprofen and ice can settle the inflammation.
+Anti-inflammatory treatments, such as ibuprofen and ice, can help alleviate inflammation.

-Yes, an injection is helpful if you have tried simple treatments without effect.
+Yes, an injection can be helpful if you have tried simple treatments without success.

-A cortisone injection will improve pain and allow you to push on with treatment and your sport.
+A cortisone injection can help alleviate pain, allowing you to continue with your treatment and sport.

 An ultrasound-guided pes bursal injection should be considered for the following patients: